$0 Pennsylvania Foster Care Quick-Start Checklist

 What Your CUA Actually Does

-• Coordinating your background clearances
+• The home study and background clearances

 Your CUA caseworker is the person you'll call when you have questions, when a placement is coming, and when something goes wrong.
 The quality of your experience in Philadelphia foster care is heavily shaped by the responsiveness of your individual caseworker — and that varies significantly across CUAs and even within the same organization.